telerik/ajax-docs/controls/htmlchart/how-to/plot-threshold-lines.md

 ### Plot Threshold Lines via Visual Templates

-**Example 2** illustrates how to dynamically plot threshold lines for each item of a series for a data-bound chart via [Visual Template]({%slug htmlchart/functionality/visual-template%}) of the series.
+**Example 2** illustrates how to dynamically plot threshold lines for each item of a series for a data-bound chart via the [Visual Template]({%slug htmlchart/functionality/visual-template%}) of the series.
 The values for the threshold lines and the corresponding colors are stored in the *threshold[index]* and *colorField[index]* data source fields.

->caption Figure 2: Dynamically plotting threshold lines for each item of a series via Visual Template of the series.
+>caption Figure 2: Dynamically plotting threshold lines for each item of a series via the Visual Template of the series.

 ![htmlchart-threshold-lines-data-bound](images/htmlchart-threshold-lines-data-bound.png)